Thertzlor/semantic-rainbow/generator/README.md

 The path of the template README file.
 ### **readmePath**
 The path where the README file with the interpolated value will be stored.
+### **parent**
+The `id` of another theme defined in the same configuration file, used to create themes that are variations of other themes.
+Any options that are either not present or null on the current theme definition will be copied from the parent definition.
+If an option is an object or array it will be combined with the parent's value.
+Again, any property that isn't present or defined on the child option will be copied over from the parent's option.